tharos96/Service-List-Builder/README.md

   ```
   Note:

-  - All lists are case sensitive, ensure that the service names match those installed on the operating system
+  - All lists are case sensitive

-  - This tool does not handle service dependencies or driver filters
+  - This tool automatically handles driver filters for EhStorClass, fvevol, iorate, rdyboost, ksthunk and volsnap

   ```
 - Run main.exe to build the scripts.